Tensor network approximation of Koopman operators: Operator methods and quantum theory

-Besides the specific context of quantum computing, recent work \cite{Giannakis19b,FreemanEtAl23,FreemanEtAl24} has put forward the perspective that quantum-inspired algorithms may provide opportunities for structure-preserving approximations that are implemented using classical numerical methods.
-For example, \cite{Giannakis19b,FreemanEtAl23} developed a quantum mechanical formulation of Bayesian sequential data assimilation (filtering) that is automatically positivity preserving.
-In more detail, given a sequence $\Pi_L\colon H \to H$ of finite-rank orthogonal projections converging, as $L\to \infty$, strongly to the identity, they approximate the dynamical evolution~\eqref{eq:classical_quantum_compat} by approximating the quantum observable $\pi f$ and density operator $\Gamma(p)$ by finite-rank compressions,
+Recent work \cites{Giannakis19b,FreemanEtAl23,FreemanEtAl24} has put forward the perspective that quantum-inspired algorithms may provide opportunities for structure-preserving approximations that are not directly available when using classical numerical methods.
+For example, \cites{Giannakis19b,FreemanEtAl23} developed a quantum mechanical formulation of Bayesian sequential data assimilation (filtering) that is automatically positivity preserving despite using orthogonal projections that do not preserve the positivity of functions in $H$.